 - The agreement between the commissioning parents and the surrogate mother must be in writing and must be taken to the High Court and be made an order of the court.
 This must all be done before the surrogate is inseminated;

 - If either the surrogate mother or the commissioning parent are married or in a permanent partnership, their spouses or partners must also consent to the surrogacy;

 - At least one of the commissioning parents must be the biological parent of the child to be born from the surrogate mother;

-- The surrogate mother cannot receive any payment from the commissioning parents whether in cash or in kind.
+- The surrogate mother cannot receive any payment from the commissioning parents whether in cash or kind.
 The surrogate mother can only be reimbursed for expenses incurred such as medical expenses or loss of income while she is away from work due to the pregnancy;

-If all of the above is complied with, a child or children born from a surrogate mother are considered as the lawful children of the commissioning parents from the moment they are born.
+If all of the above is complied with, a child or children born from a surrogate mother are considered the lawful children of the commissioning parents from the moment they are born.
 Neither the surrogate mother nor her spouse or partner, or any of her relatives have any rights or obligations towards the child.

 If you want to know more about surrogacy or need assistance concluding a surrogacy agreement, feel free to contact us.